-This time of year chocolate bunnies and chocolate eggs arrive in shops announcing the coming of Easter and (hopefully) spring.
+Every spring chocolate bunnies and chocolate eggs arrive in shops announcing the coming of Easter.
 But why?

 In pre-Christian pagan times, spring was celebrated by giving thanks to the ancient goddess of fertility Eostre—from which “Easter” derived its name.
 Since the rabbit was recognized as a symbol of fertility and new life, it became associated with the rituals of Easter and spring.

 According to the National Confectioner’s Association, Whitman’s Chocolates was one of the first American manufacturers to produce chocolate bunnies in 1842, but the popularity of the bunny mold didn’t pick up speed until the turn of the 20th century.
 In 1916, Bortz chocolate factory began mass-producing the creamy confection, and over the decades many chocolate makers began making their own version of the chocolate bunny.
 Today, more than 90 million chocolate bunnies are produced each year!

 Many small chocolate shops like The Happy Chocolatier still make bunnies by hand.
 With the evolution of the chocolate bunny one will find many varieties to choose from – chocolate bunnies filled with everything from cookie pieces to jelly beans and M&Ms. However, the plain milk chocolate bunny remains the most popular version.